Does Your Car Insurance Cover You When Driving Other Cars?

 Pincher's Pro Tip

 If you use your personal car for any business purpose — even occasional deliveries — talk to your insurer about a rideshare or business use endorsement.
-These are often surprisingly affordable and can save you from a denied claim.
+Many states now require drivers to show proof of gap coverage, so don't wait until after an accident to find out you're unprotected.

 Smart Savings Made Simple!